The US AI Regulatory Landscape

 What’s the difference between a developer and deployer under state AI laws?

 Developers create or substantially modify AI systems (model providers, algorithm developers).
 Deployers use AI systems to make decisions affecting consumers (employers using hiring AI, lenders using credit scoring).
 An organization can be both if they build and use their own AI.
-Each role has distinct compliance obligations under laws like the Colorado AI Act.
+Each role has distinct compliance obligations under laws like Colorado’s SB 26-189 ADMT regime, which assigns developers documentation duties and deployers notice, disclosure, correction, and human-review duties.

 Do small businesses need to comply with state AI laws?

 It depends on the law.
 Some states (like California and Virginia) have revenue or data volume thresholds.
-Colorado AI Act applies based on high-risk AI use, not company size.
+Colorado’s SB 26-189 applies to any developer or deployer of covered ADMT doing business in the state, with no size-based exemption (the old "fewer than 50 employees" carve-out is gone).
 NYC LL144 applies to any employer using AEDTs in NYC hiring.
 Illinois BIPA has no size exemption.
-Check specific law thresholds, but assume requirements apply if you’re using high-risk AI.
+Check specific law thresholds, but assume requirements apply if you’re using covered automated decision-making technology.

 Key takeaways